Whitland and Cardigan Railway: Cardigan extension

-At the end of 1879 new contractors, Appleby and Lawton, became involved as prospective builders of the extension, and J B Walton was appointed engineer for the works.
+At the end of 1879 new contractors, Appleby and Lawton, became involved as prospective builders of the extension, and J. B. Walton was appointed engineer for the works.
 A variation to the route was designed, saving considerable earthworks at the cost of steeper gradients, and Appleby and Lawton agreed to complete the line for £48,000.
 The company still did not have that kind of money available, and the only salvation for their finances, they believed, was the extra income that completion to Cardigan would bring in.

 Having the line worked by the Great Western Railway seemed to be a solution, and lengthy negotiations towards that outcome proceeded.
-Eventually at a Shareholders' Meeting on 16 March 1883 the shareholders approved an agreement with the GWR, which also included a GWR contribution to the Cardigan extension, and enabled a contract with Appleby and Lawton in the sum of £48,270 to be concluded.
-The GWR was to take over the working fully on completion of the Cardigan extension, and meantime to work the line as agents, with a Joint Committee of GWR and W&CR directors controlling matters.
+Eventually at a shareholders' meeting on 16 March 1883 the shareholders approved an agreement with the GWR, which also included a GWR contribution to the Cardigan extension, and enabled a contract with Appleby and Lawton in the sum of £48,270 to be concluded.
+The GWR was to take over the working fully on completion of the Cardigan extension, and meantime to work the line as agents, with a joint committee of GWR and W&CR directors controlling matters.

 Still the works were hampered by land acquisition delays and by the lack of cash to pay the contractor sums that became due.
-Work on the Cardigan extension started on 1 May 1883; in addition the original line to Crymmych had to be relaid (and bridges reconstructed) in more robust materials, and the estimate for that work was much higher than anticipated.
+Work on the Cardigan extension started on 1 May 1883; in addition, the original line to Crymmych had to be relaid (and bridges reconstructed) in more robust materials, and the estimate for that work was much higher than anticipated.

-Nonetheless work proceeded, and by late 1884 Boncath was reached, and Appleby and Lawton started carrying goods traffic to that point on behalf of the company.
+Nonetheless, work proceeded, and by late 1884 Boncath was reached, and Appleby and Lawton started carrying goods traffic to that point on behalf of the company.
 On 10 August 1885 a special passenger excursion from Cardigan to Tenby via Whitland was run.
-The passenger stations were not ready and no Board of Trade authorisation of passenger operation had been obtained.
+However, the passenger stations were not ready and no Board of Trade authorisation of passenger operation had been obtained.
 It is likely that the line was far from completely finished, but that as a special arrangement the train was passed through the line where work was still in progress.